Pavan-1997/AWS_CDN/README.md

 - **Caching Strategies**: Configure cache settings wisely to balance freshness and speed for different types of content.
 - **Invalidation**: Learn how to invalidate or clear cached content when you make updates to your website.
-- **Monitoring and Reporting**: Use AWS tools to monitor your CloudFront distribution's performance and gain insights into user behavior.
+- **Monitoring and Reporting**: Use AWS tools to monitor your CloudFront distribution's performance and gain insights into user behaviour.